With summer winding down in Genoa, now is an ideal time to get a head start on air conditioner maintenance.

 2. Clean the Outside

-Then turn on the vacuum to gently clean the metallic fins.
-These components are also called condenser coils and divert heat away from your system.
+Then use the vacuum to gently clean the metallic fins.
+These components are also referred to as condenser coils and move heat away from your unit.

-You need to be cautious with these fragile coils.
-Warped or crinkled fins can impact efficiency.
+You need to be considerate of these delicate coils.
+Misshapen or crumpled fins can affect efficiency.

 3. Fix Bent Fins

-Use a butter knife to straighten bent fins.
-You can also use a fin comb from an appliance part store.
-A pro from Assured Appliance & Heating & Air should fix large amounts of damage.
+Use a butter knife to rearrange misshapen fins.
+You can also get a fin comb from an appliance part store.
+A pro from Assured Appliance & Heating & Air should handle extensive damage.

 4. Clean the Inside

-After removing the fan, dig out leaves and other yard rubbish.
-Then clean the inside of the unit with a wet sponge.
+After extracting the fan, fish out leaves and other yard rubbish.
+Then wipe the inside of the system with a wet cloth.

-The only coil cleaner you have to have is water.
-Use gentle pressure from a hose nozzle to rinse the fins, directing water from the inside out.
-Replace the fan once you’re completed.
+The only coil cleaner you should use is water.
+Use light pressure from a hose nozzle to wash the fins, spraying water from the inside out.
+Replace the fan once you’re done.

 5. Test Your Air Conditioner

 It’s safe to restore power and turn your air conditioner back on.
-If it’s not running correctly, contact us a call at 847-306-8990.
+If it’s not running like it should, give us a call at 847-306-8990.

 Related: Air Conditioner Service: Pay a Little Now, Save Later